The Irish Post: Irish Post Awards

 The Irish Post hosts the annual Irish Post Awards in October each year, awarded to notable Irish individuals in Britain for successes in the fields of business, entertainment, sport, technology and design.
-Eamonn Holmes acts as the Master of Ceremonies for the event, held at the London Hilton on Park Lane.
+Eamonn Holmes acted as the Master of Ceremonies for the event for many years.
+Former RTÉ presenter Ryan Tubridy now fulfils that role as of 2025.
 Award winners have included Michael Flatley, who accepted the Lifetime Achievement Award in 2013 and Irish actor Jonathan Rhys Meyers accepting the Legend Award in 2014.
 The Irish Post Awards in 2015 honoured Hollywood actress Fionnuala Flanagan, impresario Louis Walsh and footballer George Best.

 The 2016 Irish Post Awards ceremony was held in the Great Room at the Grosvenor House Hotel on Park Lane, London.
 The keynote speaker was the Mayor of London, Sadiq Khan.
 There were over 1,000 guests in attendance to see Ireland Football Manager Martin O'Neill, EastEnders actor Shane Richie and Premier League winners' Leicester City CEO Susan Whelan.

 In 2017, the Awards ceremony was televised live to Ireland on national broadcaster TG4 and Bob Geldof received the Lifetime Achievement Award.
 Johnny McDaid was honoured with an Outstanding Contribution to the Music Industry Award, and Imelda May won the Artist of the Year Award.

 The Irish Post Country Music Awards were broadcast live from the Millennium Forum in Derry on 11 September 2018.